haramoz/jenkins-cicd/README.md

 <pre> docker run docker-jenkins-java-jar:latest </pre>

 ### Jenkins Docker plugins
+Installed Docker Pipeline.
+Manage Nodes and Clouds (under managa Jenkins) -> add a cloud -> added Docker there as cloud

 ### Docker creds
 I have a Docker Hub account, created new access token.
 Adding the creds in jenkins: